mpavlovic/toxic-comments-classification/README.md

 # toxic-comments-classification
 Sample deep learning model and code for Toxic Comments Classification Challenge on Kaggle.
-Adaptable mini framework for similar competitions.
+The code can be used as mini framework for similar competitions.
+It allows and automates experimentation with different models, saving experiments, model evaluation, Tensorboard visualization and final model training.

 ## Built with:
 * Python 3.6.6